Netcracker/qubership-consul/docs/public/tls.md

 Where `global.tls.certManager.clusterIssuerName` is the real name of CertManager cluster issuer.

-**Pay attention**, when you upgrade Consul from non TLS installation you need to perform it with "reinstall" DP Helm deployer option or with full restart all Consul server pods during installation.

 ## Manual Certificates Generation

 If you need to generate Consul certificates manually, pay attention, `server` and `client` certificates must be generated with